webplane/webplane/docs/index.md

 # Introduction and Installation

-Webplane is an open source HTTP application server for Python, it integrates some of the best Python tecnhologies like the [CherryPy] web server and the [Jinja] templating engine in order to provide a rapid web application development experience.
+Webplane is an open source HTTP application server for Python with a focus on rapid web application development and deployment.
+It leverages some of the best Python tecnhologies like the [CherryPy] web server and the [Jinja] templating engine.

 [CherryPy]: https://cherrypy.org/